Damalie Nakanjako: Career

 Nakanjako interned at Mulago Hospital in Internal Medicine and Obstetrics and Genecology, from 1998 until 1999.
 She spent another year at the same hospital as a medical officer.
 She then spent two years as a specialist medical officer at the CDC field station in Tororo, Uganda.
 In 2002, she returned to Mulago to pursue her master's degree.

 After her MMed studies she focused on clinical research in HIV/AIDS and she started lecturing in internal medicine at Makerere in 2007.
 Following her PhD studies, the Welcome Trust awarded her a scholarship to undertake a postdoctoral fellowship at Makerere, based at the Infectious Diseases Institute of the university.

-Makerere University appointed Nakanjako as Associate Professor of Medicine in 2013, serving in that capacity for five years.
-In 2018 she made full Professor.